Colonial Williamsburg Teacher Institute

 is an instructional and curriculum specialist who assists with conferences, development and editing of resources, and teacher professional development programming.
 He spent 35 years in public education as a high school history teacher, district social studies supervisor, and curriculum coordinator before serving the Colonial Williamsburg Foundation since 1997 as a consultant and volunteer.

-is the Registration Coordinator.
-She manages the database for registration and assists with creating the Institute programs and on- and off-site workshops in the registration system.
+is the Administrative Operations Coordinator.
+She manages the database for registrations for all on- and off-site Teacher Development programs.
 Valerie has worked with the Foundation in different areas for more than two decades.